Pop quiz time!

 This step has five words: Double down on whatever works.

-Ultimately, all marketing is a test.
+Ultimately, all marketing, online or off, is a test.

 Your job when creating marketing campaigns is to try different things and see what works.
 As you’ve probably seen, what you think people will respond to, and what they ACTUALLY respond to are two very different things.